Licorice root by Ray Sahelian, M.D. Health benefit of licorice root extract

 Another reported side effect of chronic high dose licorice use is rhabdomyolisis which is damage to muscle tissue.

-Licorice Root Human Research Update
+Licorice Root Human research study

 Licking latency with licorice.

 J Clin Invest.
-2005 Mar;115(3):591-3.
+2005.

 Numerous viruses cause latent infections in humans, and reactivation often results in pain and suffering.
 While vaccines for several of these viruses are available or currently being studied in clinical trials, and antiviral therapies have been successful in preventing or treating active infection, therapy to eradicate latent infection has lagged behind.
 A new study reported in this issue of the JCI shows that treatment of cells latently infected with Kaposi sarcoma-associated herpes virus (KSHV) with glycyrrhizic acid, a component of licorice root, reduces synthesis of a viral latency protein and induces apoptosis of infected cells.
 This finding suggests a novel way to interrupt latency.

 J Med Food.
-2004 Winter;7(4):462-6.
+2004.

 In the traditional system of medicine, the roots and rhizomes of Glycyrrhiza glabra - licorice plant - have been employed clinically for centuries for their anti-inflammatory, anti-ulcer, expectorant, antimicrobial, and anxiolytic activities.
 The present study was undertaken to investigate the effects of G. glabra, popularly known as licorice (Mulathi), on learning and memory.
 The elevated plus-maze and passive avoidance paradigm were employed to evaluate learning and memory parameters.
 Three doses (75, 150, and 300 mg/kg p.o.) of aqueous extract of

 Glycyrrhiza glabra were administered for 7 successive days in separate groups of mice.
 The dose of 150 mg/kg of the aqueous extract of licorice significantly improved learning and memory of mice.
-Furthermore, this dose reversed the amnesia induced by diazepam (1 mg/kg i.p.), scopolamine (0.4 mg/kg i.p.), and ethanol (1 g/kg i.p.).
+Furthermore, this dose reversed the amnesia induced by diazepam (1 mg/kg i.p.), scopolamine (0.4 mg/kg i.p.), and ethanol.
 Anti-inflammatory and antioxidant properties of licorice may be contributing favorably to the memory enhancement effect.
 Since scopolamine-induced amnesia was reversed by licorice, it is possible that the beneficial effect on learning and memory may be because of facilitation of cholinergic transmission in brain.
 However, further studies are necessitated to identify the exact mechanism of action.
 In the present investigation, licorice root has shown promise as a memory enhancer in both exteroceptive and interoceptive behavioral models of memory.

 Licorice reduces serum testosterone in healthy women.